Davidmeng78/PPRE/README.md

 # PPRE
-A privacy policy refinement engine for software defined networking
+A SLA policy refinement engine for software defined networking